sglim/sglim.github.io/_posts/2018-11-20-three-months-of-only-android.md

 categories: computer science
 ---

 Since October I have been doing one thing.
 Android.
 Only Android.
-For the travel app that I used to lead and then left for IoT and blockchain and now came back to as a regular engineer on the mobile team.
+For the travel app that I used to lead, then left for the blockchain task force, and now came back to as a regular engineer on the mobile team while it settles into its new company.

 It is a good change.
 Let me explain why being "just" an Android engineer for a while is exactly what I needed.